 Obesity is a complex condition influenced by genetic predisposition and environmental risk factors with the imbalance between energy intake and energy expenditure as the primary cause (1).
 Recently it has been hypothesized that environmental chemical exposures may influence metabolic programming, especially if exposure occurs in utero.
 The “environmental obesogen hypothesis” postulates that early-life exposure to chemicals that could mimic or block the natural action of endogenous hormones may perturb the mechanisms involved in adipogenesis or energy storage and thus, may increase an individual’s susceptibility to obesity (2).
 A well documented example of a chemical “obesogen” is the effect of prenatal tobacco exposure on childhood obesity (3).
 Up to twenty different chemical classes are now hypothesized to be obesogenic, including persistent organic pollutants (POPs) such as dichlorodiphenyltrichloroethylene (DDT) and its prime metabolite dichlorodiphenyldichloroethylene (DDE), hexachlorobenzene (HCB), and polychlorinated biphenyls (PCBs) (4-5).

 DDE, HCB and PCBs are organochorine compounds with lipophilic properties that bioaccumulate in animal and human adipose tissues for many years (6).
 DDT and HCB were used as pesticides in agriculture and PCBs were used extensively in industrial applications in the past.
 Their use was banned by the Stockholm convention (2004) because of their neurotoxic and potentially endocrine-disrupting effects in humans (7).
-Nevertheless, today low levels of DDE, HCB and PCBs are detected in human populations all around the world (6).
+Nevertheless, today lower levels of DDE, HCB and PCBs are still detected in human populations all around the world (6).
 Humans are mainly exposed to POPs through diet (6) and exposure may also occur from the mother to the child through the bloodstream via placenta and later via breastfeeding (8).

 There is limited prospective evidence linking prenatal POP exposure to childhood or adult obesity (reviewed in 4, 9).
 Prenatal DDE exposure has been associated with elevated BMI in infancy (10-11) and later childhood (12), with weight-for-height in puberty (13) and with elevated BMI in adult women (14).
 Findings for the association between prenatal PCB exposure and childhood obesity have been less consistent (9).
 Only one previous study, which found a positive association, has examined the effect of prenatal HCB exposure on childhood obesity (15).